GrooveHQ/docs/index.md

 ## How do I use it?

 The GraphQL API makes the functionality of Groove available at a single GraphQL endpoint.

 The full set of supported types can be found in our [GraphQL API reference]({{ site.baseurl }}{% link reference/index.md%}).

+We recommend your familarize yourself with the [GraphQL Basics](https://graphql.github.io/learn/) before reading on.

-We recommend you start with our [Guides]({{ site.baseurl }}{% link guides/index.md%}) if you are unfamiliar with GraphQL.
+We recommend you refer to our [Guides]({{ site.baseurl }}{% link guides/index.md%}) for various aspects of using our API.

 {% include right_sidebar.md %}